exercism/cpp/exercises/practice/say/.docs/instructions.md

 - 14 becomes "fourteen".
 - 100 becomes "one hundred".
-- 120 becomes "one hundred and twenty".
+- 120 becomes "one hundred twenty".
-- 1002 becomes "one thousand and two".
+- 1002 becomes "one thousand two".
-- 1323 becomes "one thousand three hundred and twenty-three".
+- 1323 becomes "one thousand three hundred twenty-three".